Master of Design in Designed Objects

 Master of Design in Designed Objects Application and Admissions Information

-• Priority Deadline: December 1 - $45 Application Fee
+• Reduced Application Fee Deadline: December 1—$45 Application Fee

 • A conferred four-year baccalaureate degree or its equivalent is required for admission to all graduate programs at SAIC.
 Transcripts are records of your studies that list the courses you completed, the grades received, and provide evidence of degree conferral.
 They may include grade sheets, exam results, final diplomas, degrees, or graduation certificates.
 Official copies are issued in the original language directly by your university.
 Copies must bear the official stamp or seal of the institution, as well as the signature of the appropriate official such as the dean, rector, registrar, controller of examinations, or office of teaching affairs.
 Photos, notarized copies, facsimiles, or email transmissions are not acceptable.